SunnexGB/brawlhalla-stats-api/docs/api_reference.md

 ### main_info

-Gets main information about player.
+Retrieves main information about a player and total time played.

 Example usage: